-How do you know if an account is real or fake?
+How to know if an account is real or fake

-It's easy to create an account on most websites, forums, and social networking sites.
-As a result, it's common for anyone to create a fake account that appears to be that of another person, company, or product.
+It's trivial to create an account on most websites, forums, and social networking sites.
+As a result, anyone can create a fake account that appears to be that of another person, company, or product.
 Below are the steps and helpful tips you can follow to help determine if an account is real or fake.

-Social networking companies are aware of the problems that can be caused by fake accounts on their networks.
+Social networking companies know problems can be caused by fake accounts on their networks.
 That's why big social network sites like Instagram, Facebook, and Twitter offer official verification of accounts.
-A verified account has a badge check mark next to the name of a person or company, indicating it has been verified by a real person as a real account.
+A verified account has a badge check mark next to the account name, indicating it's verified by a real person as a real account.
 Below is a picture of four Donald Trump accounts on Twitter that all appear very similar.

 The account on the far left with the blue circle with a white check mark next to the name is the real Donald J Trump account.
 Facebook and Instagram also has a similar check mark for brands, celebrity, companies, and public figure pages.

 For an account to be officially verified, the account owner must submit a request with additional identifying information.
 This information may include a verified phone number or e-mail address.
 For individual accounts, an official government photo id may also be required.